weslleyaraujo/pokedux/README.md

 npm run deploy
 ```

-_I would love to get some feedback on it, if have any just open an issue and lets share some knowledge! 🤘_
+_I would love to get some feedback on it, if (you) have any just open an issue and lets share some knowledge! 🤘_

 ### Todo